 window-CC Snapshot-based

-$\delta$-CC Windowed path-based Maximal $X\subseteq V$ such that for every window $W$ of length $\delta$, $X$ is an open/closed TCC inside $W$ (temporal paths use only time steps in $W$).
+$\delta$-CC Windowed path-based Maximal $X\subseteq V$ s.t. for every window $W$ of length $\delta$, $X$ is an open/closed TCC inside $W$ (temporal paths use only time steps in $W$).
 Special case of open/closed TCC

 Notes.